-When droughts or crop failures cause food prices to spike, many Americans barely notice.
-The average American, after all, spends just 6.6 percent of his or her household budget on food consumed at home.
+When droughts or crop failures cause food prices to spike, many Americans hardly notice.
+The average American, after all, spends just 6.5 percent of his or her household budget on food consumed at home.
 (If you include eating out, that rises to around 11 percent.)

 The US Department of Agriculture's Economic Research Service keeps tabs on household expenditures for food, alcohol, and tobacco around the world.

-Americans, it turns out, spend a smaller share of their income on food than anyone else — less even than Canadians or Europeans or Australians:
+Americans, it turns out, spend a smaller share of their household budgets on food than anyone else — less even than Canadians or Europeans or Australians:

-Below is a chart showing numbers for a handful of select countries.
-Note that this doesn't include spending on subsidies and the like — it's just a measure of the fraction of household expenditures devoted to food consumed at home:
+Below is a chart showing percentages for a handful of select countries.
+This doesn't include spending on government subsidies or anything like that — it's just a measure of the fraction of household expenditures devoted to food consumed at home:

 That said, this relationship doesn't always hold.
 It depends, at least in part, on what kind of food people favor, patterns of eating out, and the specific food prices and subsidy schemes in their country.
 Note that India spends a smaller fraction of its budget on food consumed at home than Russia, which is much richer.
 Likewise, South Korea spends a smaller share of its budget on food than wealthier Japan does.

-2) Americans spend less than Europeans on food.
-The fact that Americans spend a smaller portion of their budgets on food than Europeans do is partly a consequence of the fact that Americans are richer.
+2) Americans spend less than Europeans on food at home.
+The fact that Americans spend a smaller portion of their household budgets on food than Europeans is partly a consequence of the fact that Americans are richer.
 But Americans spend less on an absolute level, too.

-The average American spends $2,273 per year on food consumed at home, the USDA notes.
-The average German spends $2,481 per year.
-The average French person spends $3,037 per year.
-The average Norwegian spends a whopping $4,485 per year on food.
+The average American household spends $2,390 per year on food consumed at home, the USDA notes.
+The average German household spends $2,646 per year.
+The average French household spends $3,241 per year.
+The average Norwegian spends a whopping $4,454 per year on food.

 The USDA doesn't explain the variation.
-Some of it likely has to do with different tax systems in Europe (here's a comparison of food prices in Europe), as well as differences in eating out.
-But there are also dozens of forces making food in the United States so cheap — from farm subsidies to advancements in industrial agriculture that have pushed down the price of food.
+Some of it likely has to do with different tax systems in Europe (here's an international comparison of food prices), as well as differences in eating out.
+But there are also dozens of forces making food in the United States cheap — from farm subsidies to advancements in industrial agriculture that have pushed down the price of food.
 (Over the years, the price of meat, poultry, sweets, fats, and oils in the United States have fallen, although the price of fresh produce has risen.)

 There are fierce debates about the downsides of industrial agriculture — as well as the desirability of subsidizing agriculture.
 But one thing this system has done fairly well is keep the sticker price of food at the grocery store down.